ASDIO1/Creational-Patterns-Example/README.md

 In this repository are images with a Classes diagram and a Sequence diagram of this program.

-## Aclaration
+## Aclarations

-I know this project could be enhanced and be more SOLID, but the main focus was just to implement the **Factory creational pattern** to solve some problem.
+-  I know this project could be enhanced and be more SOLID, but the main focus was just to implement the **Factory creational pattern** to solve some problem.
 In this case the problem was the way the characters are created.

+-  In the Sequence diagram, I use a function called "SelectPlayerCharacter()" but in the actual program there is no function for the character/player selection
+I just wrote that function in the diagram to make sense of the actions donde in the program.cs file.
+What the "SelectPlayerCharacter()" represents is what the name says, but in the code this is a simple "player = playerList[selection];"